Globalize the intifada

-"Globalize the intifada" is a slogan that has been used to advocate for international support of Palestinian resistance against Israeli occupation as well as various other causes users of the phrase see as tied to the Palestinian cause.
-The Arabic word intifada (اِنْتِفَاضَة intifāḍa), derived from the root n-f-ḍ (ن-ف-ض), means 'a shaking off' and can refer to a popular uprising or rebellion.
+"Globalize the intifada" is a slogan that has been used to advocate for international support of Palestinian resistance against Israeli occupation, as well as other issues that people see as tied to the Palestinian cause.
+The Arabic word intifada (اِنْتِفَاضَة intifāḍa) means "a shaking off" and can refer to a popular uprising or rebellion.
+In the context of the Israeli–Palestinian conflict, intifada refers to Palestinian resistance against Israeli occupation or Israel, including both violent and nonviolent methods of resistance.
+It refers especially to the First Intifada (1987–1993) and the Second Intifada (2000–2005).